saral-gupta7/sublime-iq/README.md

 ### How It Works

 1. **Enter Your Topic**: Simply type in what you want to learn
-2. **AI Generation**: Our OpenAI-powered engine creates a structured curriculum
+2. **AI Generation**: Our Gemini AI-powered engine creates a structured curriculum
 3. **Enhanced Learning**: Each lesson includes both written content and relevant YouTube videos
 4. **Interactive Experience**: Navigate through lessons with an intuitive sidebar interface

 ## 🚀 Features

 - **Instant Course Generation**: Get a complete microcourse in seconds
-- **AI-Curated Content**: Leverages GPT-4 for high-quality, educational content
+- **AI-Curated Content**: Leverages Google Gemini for high-quality, educational content
 - **Video Integration**: Automatically finds relevant YouTube videos using YouTube Data API
 - **Responsive Design**: Beautiful, modern UI built with Next.js and Tailwind CSS
 - **Progressive Learning**: Structured lessons that build upon each other